bastiengrignon/turborepo-starter/README.md

 ## Configuration
 1. Start by copying the `.env.example` file to `.env` and adjust the values.
 2. Run `yarn` to install the dependencies.
-3. If you don't already have a Postgres database, create one using `docker-compose.yml` file
+3. If you don't already have a Postgres database, create one using **docker-compose.yml** file (`docker-compose up -d`).
+4. Run `npx prisma migrate dev --name init` to create the database schema.
-4. Run `yarn dev` to start the apps.
+5. Run `yarn dev` to start the apps.